surp2024-duran/resume-gen-ats/README.md

    cd resume-gen-ats
    ```

-2. Create and activate a virtual environment:
+2. Go to /backend and create and activate a virtual environment:
    ```
+   cd backend
    python3 -m venv venv
    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
    ```